thabalija/passphrase-generator-hr/readme.md

 All functions take one optional argument - number of words in passphrase.
 Default value od words in passphrase is 4.

-### Direct uglified script only and include it in your project
+### Download uglified script only and include it in your project

 Download ```passphraseGeneratorHR.js``` from dist folder and include it in your html: